ToanBm/nodepay-network-bot/readme.md

 	```

 ## Usage
-1. Register nodepay account first, if you dont have you can register [here](https://app.nodepay.ai/register?ref=LrCeinXqThMs9tb), I recomended to `download extension`, `activate your account` and finished the `Proof of Humanhood` first before running the script because this important for `Nodepay TGE`.
+1. Register nodepay account first, if you dont have you can register [here](https://app.nodepay.ai/register?ref=LrCeinXqThMs9tb), I recomended to `download extension`, `activate your account`, complete the `Proof of Humanhood` and `connect your wallet` first before running the script because this important for `Nodepay TGE`.
 2. Set and Modify `user.txt` before running the script.
 Below how to setup this file, put your np_token in the text file, example below:
 	```
 	eyJhbGcixxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx